 Students will work with a faculty supervisor to complete a critical enquiry project.
 The project will enable students to apply critical inquiry skills by participation in an area of clinical investigation and to examine the relevance of findings to clinical practice.
-(6 credit units applied at completion) Prerequisite: OT-897\ or permission of the course coordinator.
+(6.0 credit units) PREREQUISITE: OT 897 or permission of the course coordinator.